Physiological Changes in Pregnancy

 Second trimester (week 13–week 27)

-Most women find the second trimester of pregnancy easier than the first.
-But it is just as important to stay informed about your pregnancy during these months.
+Most women find this second trimester easier than the first.
+But it is just as important to stay informed during all stages of pregnancy.

 You might notice that symptoms like nausea and fatigue are going away.
 But other new, more noticeable changes to your body are now happening.
 Your abdomen will expand as the baby continues to grow.
 And before this trimester is over, you will feel your baby beginning to move.
 Fetal development takes on new meaning in the second trimester.
 Highlights might include finding out your baby’s sex and feeling your baby move.